alan-turing-institute/scivision/docs/model_repository_template.md

 ### 🐍 Installability with pip

-You can include a `setup.py` to enable the model(s) to be installed via pip, which is neccessary for the Scivision API to be able to load the model(s).
+You can include a `setup.py` to enable the model(s) to be installed via pip, which is necessary for the Scivision API to be able to load the model(s).
 For an explanation of how this works, see this [packaging guide](https://packaging.python.org/en/latest/tutorials/packaging-projects/#configuring-metadata) for Python.
 By additionally including a `requirements.txt` with the required packages for your model, you can make it so these are installed along with the model code.

 This example `setup.py` is taken from [alan-turing-institute/plankton-cefas-scivision](https://github.com/alan-turing-institute/plankton-cefas-scivision):